-There are lots of ways to be involved at SWITCH.
-We have a huge variety of people that make everything pull together each week.
+There are many ways to be involved at SWITCH.
+We have a huge variety of people that make each shift run smoothly.
 We have people that volunteer all the time, some of the time, take part in programming, sit on council, or are Shift Supervisors.
 And, of course, we have people that don’t know how to make the first step!
 Check out the information sections to the left for more information.

 What is a SWITCH Shift?